The Best Lawn Aerator

 Spike rollers and manual tools, similar to a garden fork, are the most commonly used tools among amateur gardeners.

-Pluggers remove a small section of grass without any compaction and are therefore more effective at aeration.
+Pluggers and coring tools remove a small section of grass without any compaction and are more effective at aeration, in my opinion.

 Cone-shaped spike shoes are better than shoes with thinner spikes.